prasadtalasila/TransportScheduler/INSTALL.md

 ```bash
 elixir --version.
 ```
-Check for Elixir > 1.3
+Check for Elixir above 1.3

 If you can’t install Erlang or Elixir as mentioned above or if your package manager is outdated, use `asdf` to install and manage different Elixir and Erlang versions or the Precompiled packages available.